Dorischisom/OIBSIP_DataAnalytics_Task03/README.md

 | `Class`     | The response variable: `1` for fraud, `0` for legitimate.          |

 ## Data Loading & Initial Inspection
-The first step in our analysis involves loading the `creditcard.csv` dataset and performing initial checks to understand its structure, content, and identify any immediate data quality issues like missing values.
+The first step in our analysis involved loading the `creditcard.csv` dataset and performing initial checks to understand its structure, content, and identify any immediate data quality issues like missing values.

-Code:
+**Code:**
 ```import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt